Ovary: History

-Albert Peuch in 1873 stated that spaying young sows prevented subsequent growth in uterus.
-Emil Knauer showed that transplanting ovaries into the abdominal cavity in spayed gods, rabbits, and guinea pigs prevented this uterine atrophy, similar to the testicle transplant experiment of Berthold in 1849.
+Albert Peuch in 1873 stated that spaying young sows prevented subsequent growth in the uterus.
+Emil Knauer showed that transplanting ovaries into the abdominal cavity in spayed dogs, rabbits, and guinea pigs prevented this uterine atrophy, similar to the testicle transplant experiment of Berthold in 1849.
 Prenant in 1898 concluded by histology that the corpus luteum was an endocrine gland.
 Ludwig Fraenkel Vilhelm Magnus both showed independently in 1901 that spaying pregnant rabbits or removing their corpora lutea by thermocautery resulted in abortion or resorption of the embryos.
 Leo Loeb noted in 1906 that traumatizing the endometrium of a nonpregnant guinea pig or rabbit resulted in formation of placenta or deciduoma, but this did not happen if corpora lutea were removed.
 In 1915, Edmund Herrmann, an Austrian obstetrician, showed that a lipid extract of pig's corpora lutea produced a fully progestational endometrium when injected into immature rabbits.
 This line of work was continued by Corner and Allen, resulting in the discovery of progesterone.
 Leo Loeb also showed in 1911 that removing the corpora lutea hastened the next ovulation.
 (Makepeace et al, 1937) showed specifically that injecting progesterone inhibited ovulation in rabbits.
 This eventually resulted in hormonal contraception.